Housing quality and health outcomes in the United States: Statistics

-Poor housing conditions can also be characterized by race and geography.
-Of the 6 million Americans who experience poor housing conditions, blacks and Hispanics fare much worse than whites.
-Moreover, poor housing conditions are disproportionately found in inner cities and rural areas as opposed to the suburbs.
-Inner city minorities have poorer health than suburban whites.

-Black homeowners are more likely than Hispanic and white homeowners to experience severe and moderate housing problems.
-2.1% of all homeowners have moderate housing quality problems.
-5.9% of black homeowners and 3.8% of Hispanic homeowners experience moderate housing quality problems.
+Poor housing conditions are often influenced by race and geography.
+Marginalized groups such as Black and Hispanic individuals are more likely to experience substandard housing compared to their White counterparts.
+Additionally, poor housing conditions are disproportionately prevalent in inner cities and rural areas, rather than in suburban regions.
+Inner-city minorities tend to have poorer health outcomes compared to suburban Whites.
+Black homeowners are more likely than Hispanic and white homeowners to experience severe and moderate housing problems; 2.1% of all homeowners have moderate housing quality problems; 5.9% of Black homeowners and 3.8% of Hispanic homeowners experience moderate housing quality problems.

 Black renters are more likely than Hispanics and whites to experience severe and moderate housing conditions.
-6.9% of all renters have moderate housing quality problems.
-7.9% of black renters and 7.1% of Hispanic renters.
-3.1% of all renters have severe housing problems.
-4.2% of black renters and 3.4% of Hispanic renters.
+6.9% of all renters have moderate housing quality problems; 7.9% of Black renters and 7.1% of Hispanic renters.
+3.1% of all renters have severe housing problems; 4.2% of Black renters and 3.4% of Hispanic renters.

 Homeowners and renters in central cities and rural areas are more likely than homeowners and renters in the suburbs to experience severe or moderate housing problems.
 Of those with severe housing problems, 20% more were in central cities and 10% more were located in rural areas than in suburban areas.
 Of those with severe housing problems, nearly 20% more were located in central cities.

+Socioeconomic status and historical housing policies help explain why marginalized racial and ethnic groups disproportionately experience substandard housing.
+Discriminatory practices such as redlining, exclusionary zoning, and unequal access to mortgage lending contributed to racial residential segregation and limited opportunities for homeownership among Black and Hispanic families.
+As a result, many households from these groups were historically concentrated in under-resourced neighborhoods with aging infrastructure and limited investment.
+These structural disadvantages persist today, with income inequality and wealth gaps further limiting housing options for many low-income and minority residents.